Code property graph: Implementations

 Joern CPG.
 The original code property graph was implemented for C/C++ in 2013 at University of Göttingen as part of the open-source code analysis tool Joern.
 This original version has been discontinued and superseded by the open-source Joern Project, which provides a formal code property graph specification applicable to multiple programming languages.
 The project provides code property graph generators for C/C++, Java, Java bytecode, Kotlin, Python, JavaScript, TypeScript, LLVM bitcode, and x86 binaries (via the Ghidra disassembler).

 Plume CPG.
 Developed at Stellenbosch University in 2020 and sponsored by Amazon Science, the open-source Plume project provides a code property graph for Java bytecode compatible with the code property graph specification provided by the Joern project.
 The two projects merged in 2021.

 Fraunhofer AISEC CPG.
-The Fraunhofer Institute for Applied and Integrated Security provides open-source code property graph generators for C/C++, Java, Golang, and Python, albeit without a formal schema specification.
-It also provides the Cloud Property Graph, an extension of the code property graph concept that models details of cloud deployments.
+The Fraunhofer Institute for Applied and Integrated Security provides open-source code property graph generators for C/C++, Java, Golang, Python, TypeScript and LLVM-IR.
+It also includes a formal specification of the graph and its various node types.
+Furthermore, it provides the Cloud Property Graph, an extension of the code property graph concept that models details of cloud deployments.

-Galois’ CPG for LLVM.
+Galois' CPG for LLVM.
 Galois Inc. provides a code property graph based on the LLVM compiler.
 The graph represents code at different stages of the compilation and a mapping between these representations.
 It follows a custom schema that is defined in its documentation.